 The policy sets out specific requirements for development in the defined Faversham Creek area.
-It complements other policies in the Neighbourhood Plan, rather than replacing them.
+It complements other policies in the Neighbourhood Plan.

 Harm to public access to the Creek could include encroachment onto footpaths, but also loss of other landscape or public realm that is used by the public.